 hard at work

 We usually try and compost earlier in the year when things are really dormant, like fall, but it’s never too late to compost.
-Well right now the garden is just coming out of being buried in snow so this is a good time.
+Well right now the garden is just coming out of its winter mode so this is a good time.
 Compost is decomposed organic material made from garden waste and kitchen scraps from plant material.
 Do not use animal products such as meat, bones and dairy (or you’ll have rats).
 Over time this material breaks down into a rich, black material resembling a light fluffy soil.
 It is high in nutrients so when added to the garden beds it increases soil fertility and helps improve the soil structure.
 By improving the soil the plants thrive.

 raw compost pile